JiaqinKang/llmveriopt-AE/README.md

 ./run_model_latency.sh
 ```

-This reproduces the full evaluation for the primary model used in the paper.
+This script reproduces the inference output for the **primary model (Model_Latency) used in the paper**.

+- Only performs model inference.
+- Does **not** compute metrics or generate plots.

 ---